microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 The "New messages" button should be positioned as the first item in the transcript.
 The transcript is a "composite" widget and is focusable.
 When the focus in on the transcript, pressing <kbd>TAB</kbd> should put the focus on the "New messages" button.

-When the "New messages" button is clicked, it should focus back to the transcript, and put the `aria-activedescendant` focus on the first new activity, showing a visual keyboard indicator around the activity.
+When the "New messages" button is clicked, focus should return to the transcript and put the `aria-activedescendant` focus on the first new activity, showing a visual keyboard indicator around the activity.

 ## UX: Message ordering